The Questars Adventure Race Series Championship and the Questars Winter Adventure Racing Series Championship run annually each year.

 Race scores are converted into series points and series points from different races are added together for each person, to give their series score.

-Series points are calculated by dividing your race score by the overall race winner’s score and multiplying by 1000 for one-day Questars adventure races.
+Series points are calculated by dividing your race score by the overall race winner’s score and multiplying by 1000 for the summer series and 800 for the winter series.

 An example is shown below: